Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Acknowledgments

 \section{Acknowledgments}

-Support by the German research council DFG through grant CRC1283 ``Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications'' (G.A. and I.P.), IRTG2235 ``Searching for the regular in the irregular: Analysis of singular and random systems'' (M.E.) and by the grant DAAD-CONICYT/Becas Chile, 2016/91609937 (I.P.) is gratefully acknowledged.
+Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SFB 1283/2 2021 - 317210226 ``Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications'' (G.A. and I.P.) and IRTG2235 ``Searching for the regular in the irregular: Analysis of singular and random systems'' (M.E.), and by the grants DAAD-CONICYT/Becas Chile, 2016/91609937 and FWO research grant G.0910.20 (I.P.).
 We thank Boris Khoruzhenko for useful discussions and Sung-Soo Byun for discussions and many useful comments on this manuscript.